mesosphere/dcos-docs-site/pages/services/cassandra/2.3.0-3.0.16/configuration/index.md

 ## Multi-datacenter deployment

 To replicate data across data centers, {{ model.techName }} requires that you configure each cluster with the addresses of the seed nodes from every remote cluster.
-Here's what starting a multi-data-center {{ model.techName }} deployment would look like, running inside of a single DC/OS cluster.
+Here's what starting a multi-data-center {{ model.techName }} deployment would look like, running inside of a single DC/OS cluster:

 ### Launch two Cassandra clusters

-Launch the first cluster with the default configuration:
+1. Launch the first cluster with the default configuration:

 ```shell
 dcos package install {{ model.packageName }}
 ```

-Create an `options.json` file for the second cluster that specifies a different service name and data center name:
+2. Create an `options.json` file for the second cluster that specifies a different service name and data center name:

 ```json
 {